 I thought I might go a little farther, until I spotted a large jellyfish about a half meter in diameter (the red-tentacled variety that they warned us about).
 I took the cue and turned back.

 Unfortunately, no pics of the jelly.
 I’ve discovered it’s nearly impossible to get a clear shot of a clear jelly with a GoPro even one so large just 10 meters away—and I wasn’t willing to stick around to try.

-Instead, here are some nice shots of some rocks.
+Instead, here are some shots of some nice looking rocks.

 Returning to the beach, I thought I’d surprise Noe, staying underwater until the last minute.
 When I did surface, Noe and Lori were no longer alone.
 I’m not sure who was more surprised, Noe or me.